esoteric-skate/app/README.md

 ## Structure
 - `assests/` includes all assets for the site, namely fonts and images, and icons
-- `includes/` utilities
-- `pages/` all of the actual content for the diffrent pages
 - `scripts/` js files for the project
 - `styles/` houses css for the site